Review: KOA Orlando NW / Orange Blossom

 The Bad News

-We loved this place the first two times we visited there, once for four-nights and the second time for three-nights.
+We loved this place the first two times we visited there, once for four nights and the second time for three nights.
 It was on our third stay that we had a problem with a campground host.
 The first two times we had no problem hooking up to their water spigot.
-The third time there was a special fitting on the spigot and our hose would not fit.
-It looked like some sort of adapter to me so I took it off and screwed on our hose.

-It just left a bad taste in my mouth and that was it for the KOA Orlando NW OBT Apopka.
+It just left a bad taste in my mouth, and that was it for the KOA Orlando NW OBT Apopka.

 Final Thoughts of KOA Orlando

-No need to adjust to a campsite that is not pleasant- there are just too many from which to choose, at least in Florida.
+There is no need to adjust to a campsite that is not pleasant- there are just too many from which to choose, at least in Florida.